tedpreved/payio-flutter-test-task-main/README.md

 - Keep things clean, simple and fun
 - Use bloc state-management if possible
 - You can fork or clone the repo and share the link (make sure it is public and accessible)

+## What have been done
+- Fixed launch on Android and iOS
+- Fixed loading state and fetching data feature
+- Fix all bugs found so far
+- Added more information about characters
+- Optimized scrolling performance
+- Implemented pagination
+- Added refresh button on Error while loading
+- No extra libs added, updated only exising one

+## P.S.
+There is always room for improvment, but in respect of time I think it would be cheating to spend more resourses.
+So what can be improved?
+My answear is next:
+    - Add textstyle constatns, texts and colors to a separate files;
+    - Add monitoring internet connection and add Dio for example.
+With this 2 tools app can repeat last unsuccessful request automatically.
+    - Add empty state for image loading.
+    - Add separate loading indicator for image.
+    - Add a UseCase layer between repository and Bloc
+    - Add tests for UI and unit test for repository and a bloc
+    - Create a more convinient design for app
+    - Add character filter to the App bar
+    - Add extra page with more Character info